yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-port/05-hit-testing/README.md

 Note

 Try this implementation by hovering the ports.
-Notice that the ports at the red node, which uses the default hit-test, also detects hits outside the visual circle within the bounds.
+Notice that the ports at the red node, which uses the default hit-test, also detect hits outside the visual circle within the bounds.
 The ports at the blue node use the adjusted hit-test code and detect the hover only in the circle.

 [06 Edge Cropping](../../tutorial-style-implementation-port/06-edge-cropping/)